GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Definition-Viewpoint.md

 Furthermore, the System Context Definition Viewpoint serves as architecture concept to demonstrate how the architecture defined in the The Operational Context Definition Viewpoint is realized.
 ## Applicability
 The System Context Definition Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Interface definition.
+## Presentation
+A block definition diagram (BDD) featuring the following elements
+* a Logical Element block representing SOI in the logical domain
+* a Logical Context block representing the addressed context in the logical domain
+* Logical Context Element blocks for each relevant context element
+* a composition relationship from Context block to each Context Element used in the context
+* a composition relationship from Context block to the SOI

+A tabular format listing [tbd].

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)